TheodoreC13/Cybersecurity-Suite/README.md

 WindowsIDS.bat - Batch file used by lightweightIDS.sh for part of windows monitoring

-IOC.txt - Basic list of IOC to check for in various logs
+LinuxHostEnumeration.sh - script to run a bunch of common host enumeration commands for linux

+WindowsHostEnumeration.bat - windows enumeration script

 EncryptionWrapper.sh - Wrapper function written in bash to encrypt / decrypt and run a script.